Win exciting prizes! Participate in Scavenger Hunt

 Do you like playing video games?
 Are you a master of Minecraft?
 Learn how you can take your gaming skills and apply them to various aviation, engineering, and artistic concepts by competing in the FAA Airport Design Challenge!
 During this session, the FAA STEM Aviation and Space Education team will discuss how students can design virtual airports in Minecraft based on guidance from FAA aerospace and engineering experts!

-12:00PM - 12:30PM
+12:10PM – 12:30PM

-The mission of the FAA Civil Aerospace Medical Institute (CAMI) is to assure civil aerospace safety through excellence in medical certification, research and education programs.
+The mission of the FAA Civil Aerospace Medical Institute (CAMI) is to assure civil aerospace safety through excellence in medical certification, research, and education programs.
 Researchers at CAMI use the scientific method to ask safety-related questions and explore answers that ensure the FAA manages the safest national airspace in the world.
 Pilots and air traffic controllers are recognized for their vital roles in aviation safety as they fly and direct planes respectively to their destinations; however, many are unfamiliar with the contribution of human factors research as an integral piece of the flight safety puzzle from when a plane leaves the jet bridge until it is parked at its destination.

 Join us for a candid conversation on safety oversight of the National Airspace System.
 You will hear panelists share candid experiences on their pathways into aviation and safety oversight.